 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart disease or heart rhythm problems, trouble urinating, or history of stomach ulcers, asthma, or other breathing problems.
-Tell your doctor if you also smoke.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, or trouble urinating.
+Tell your doctor if you have a history of ulcers, seizures, or asthma or other breathing problems.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 You may need to stop using this medicine several days before having surgery or medical tests.